 In the aftermath of battle, Mark Antony and Cleopatra fled to Egypt.
 However, in his attempt for absolute power, Octavian invaded Egypt and eventually became the first Roman emperor, adopting the name Augustus.

-With no future of political control and mistakenly believing that Cleopatra had already died, Antony committed suicide (by stabbing himself).
+With no future of political control and mistakenly believing that Cleopatra had already died, Antony died by suicide (by stabbing himself).
 Cleopatra followed suit, dying in August 30 BC.
 Her death marked the end of the Ptolemaic dynasty of Egypt, and the kingdom was absorbed into the Roman Empire.

 In successive generations, poets and artists tended to reproduce the negative images of Cleopatra disseminated by the Romans, often presenting her as an inebriated, promiscuous woman.
 Equally, depictions of Mark Antony were often feminised, as a way to denigrate his image.